awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 Resource didn't stabilize
 A resource didn't respond because the operation might have exceeded the AWS CloudFormation timeout period or an AWS service might have been interrupted\.
 No change is required\.
 After the resource operation is complete or the AWS service is back in operation, continue rolling back the update\.

-To continue rolling back an update, you can use the AWS CloudFormation console or AWS command line interface \(CLI\)\.
+To continue rolling back an update, you can use the AWS CloudFormation console or AWS command line interface \(AWS CLI\)\.
 For more information, see [Continue rolling back an update](using-cfn-updating-stacks-continueupdaterollback.md)\.

 If none of these solutions work, you can skip the resources that AWS CloudFormation can't successfully roll back\.
 For more information, see the `ResourcesToSkip` parameter for the [ContinueUpdateRollback](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ContinueUpdateRollback.html) action in the *AWS CloudFormation API Reference*\.
 AWS CloudFormation sets the status of the specified resources to `UPDATE_COMPLETE` and continues to roll back the stack\.
 After the rollback is complete, the state of the skipped resources will be inconsistent with the state of the resources in the stack template\.
 Before you perform another stack update, you must modify the resources or update the stack to be consistent with each other\.
 If you don't, subsequent stack updates might fail and make your stack unrecoverable\.